dlam38/cs701-fridge-app/README.md

 3. Start recording your prepacked foods!

 ### limitations
 User cannot edit a listing.
-In order to change the quanitity or expiration date, must create a new listing and delete the old one.
+In order to change the quanitity or expiration date, user must create a new listing and delete the old one.

 ### references
 To learn more about app that helps reduce food waste visit: